-Organisation Award Kyle of Sutherland Development Trust To purchase 3,000 face mask kits to be distributed in local area. £3,375 Creich, Croick and Kincardine Day Care Centre To deliver a meal delivery service during the pandemic. £1,536 transport and premises.

-Creich, Croick and Kincardine Day Care Centre To purchase antibacterial spray equipment from
+Organisation Award Kyle of Sutherland Development Trust To purchase 3,000 face mask kits to be distributed in local area. £3,375 Creich, Croick and Kincardine Day Care Centre To deliver a meal delivery service during the pandemic. £1,536 Kyle of Sutherland Hub To purchase equipment for outdoor activities during the pandemic. £1,500 Creich, Croick and Kincardine Day Care Centre To purchase antibacterial spray equipment from transport and premises. £1,215